 Article I: On Fiscal Malfeasance

-Article III: On the Subversion of the Democratic Process
+Article II: On the Subversion of the Democratic Process

 The United States Congress has systematically engaged in the practice of partisan gerrymandering, creating unrepresentative electoral districts designed to entrench incumbent power and suppress the will of the electorate.
 This practice effectively disenfranchises citizens and transforms the democratic process into a non-participatory exercise.

-Article IV: On the Entrenchment of an Unrepresentative Political Class
+Article III: On the Entrenchment of an Unrepresentative Political Class

 The chambers of Congress have become dominated by a gerontocracy of wealthy and powerful individuals who are disconnected from the realities of the citizenry they purport to represent.
 This entrenched class has prioritized the perpetuation of its own influence over the necessary transfer of leadership to a new generation.
 They have systematically enriched themselves through insider trading while opening the floodgates to unlimited dark money and super PAC corruption.

-Article V: On Obfuscation in the Legislative Process
+Article IV: On Obfuscation in the Legislative Process

 The legislative process has been deliberately corrupted through the routine passage of omnibus bills of unmanageable length and complexity.
 This practice ensures that legislation is neither fully read nor understood by many who vote upon it, and serves to conceal provisions that would not withstand public scrutiny if presented transparently.
 This method is a primary instrument through which the aforementioned grievances are enacted into law.